dylanhay/deep-thoughts/README.md

 ## Installation
 To run locally once cloned:
 * Enter `npm install` in the CLI to install the required npm packages
+* Enter `npm run seed` in the CLI to seed the database
 * Enter `npm run develop` in the CLI to launch the application

 ## Contribution